v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0501-Create and deploy device profiles.md

 3. In the **Access work or school** section, click the **Connected to Contoso’s Azure AD** link and then click **Info**.

-4. In the **Managed by Contoso** dialog box, click **Sync**.
+4. In the **Managed by Contoso** dialog box, select **Info**.
+On the Managed by Azure AD page, select **Sync**.
 Wait for the synchronization to complete.

-    It may take up to 15 minutes before the profile is applied to Windows 10 device.
+    _Note: The sync progress should only take a few seconds, however it may take up to 15 minutes before the profile is applied to Windows 10 device.
+Signing out or rebooting can accelerate this process._

 5. Close the **Settings** app, and open it again.
 Verify that the **Gaming** and **Privacy** tile has been removed.

 6. Click the **Personalization** tile and then click **Start**.
 Verify that **Show recently used apps** and **Show most used apps** are set to **Off**.
-    Click the left arrow in the upper left corner.
+    Select the **left arrow **in the upper left corner.

 7. In the **Settings** app, click **Update and Security**.